-Many people wonder what a Hospice social worker does.
-The Hospice social worker is a trained professional who can offer a variety of services to residents, family and close friends.
+Many people wonder what a Hospice Patient and Family Support Coordinator does.
+The Hospice support coordinator is a trained professional who can offer a variety of services to residents, family and close friends.
 Coming to Hospice can be a difficult transition for people.
 There is a sense of finality; the last stop on this journey called life.
 Each person approaches death in their own way and it is this uniqueness that speaks to how the social worker approaches their work with each resident.

 As part of the Hospice team they provide a reassuring presence to the resident and their support network in many different ways: